HenriqueFadoni/Mini-Game-JS/README.md

 # MINI-GAME

+## Description

+This is a very basic dice game programmed in Javascript.
+The user can row dices with an opponent and see who gets the higher value first.

+## Technologies used

+This application was built with:
+ -HTML5
+ -CSS6
+ -Javascript

 ## HOW TO INSTALL
 Download the code on Github.
  1. Just click on the button **Clone or download**